Workshops will be added as confirmed. Please check back for updates!

 Interrogation: A 360-Degree Perspective (Part 1 & 2)

 Kevin Navarro, John Palmer

-In 2010, the Federal Law Enforcement Training Center and the Dallas Police Department (DPD) initiated a joint project exploring interrogation methods from a 360-degree perspective.
-Videotaped interrogations of homicide suspects conducted by DPD Detectives were analyzed.
-Videotaped interviews of the detectives and now-incarcerated suspects were then conducted.
+This workshop will share the results of a joint project by the Federal Law Enforcement Training Center (FLETC) and the Dallas Police Department (DPD).
+Videotaped interrogations of homicide suspects conducted by Dallas homicide detectives were analyzed, along with videotaped interviews of the detectives and now-incarcerated suspects.
 Those interviews explored the philosophy and methodology of the detectives as well as the opinions of the suspects.
-This presentation is based on that project.
-It will focus on principles of interpersonal dynamics, rapport building, methods by which a confession is elicited, and interrogation philosophy.
-Key segments of video from the interrogation are presented.
-These segments are combined with videotaped perspective on these aspects of the interrogation from the investigator and the now-incarcerated suspect, providing a 360-degree look at critical steps and principles associated with a criminal interrogation.
+This presentation will share what was learned.
+It focuses on principles of interpersonal dynamics, rapport building, methods by which a confession is elicited, and interrogation philosophy.
+Key segments of video from the interrogation will be presented combined with videotaped perspective on these aspects of the interrogation from the investigator and the now-incarcerated suspect, providing a 360-degree look at critical steps and principles associated with a criminal interrogation.

 Interview and Interrogation of Juveniles in Crimes Against Children Cases (Part 1 & 2)